 The University of Eastern Finland published an intriguing study that affirms the importance of bone turnover.
 The study participants were children, but the principle of bone quality and renewal applies to all ages.

 Looking at bone samples on a microscopic level, researchers studied changes in the children’s bone cells that provided information about bone metabolism and remodeling.
 The authors of the study observed that “…various changes related to bone microarchitecture and turnover may be more important predictors of fracture risk than lowered bone mineral density alone.”1

 In other words, bone density is not “all that” when it comes to bone health.
 Bone turnover rate is also indicative of bone quality and, subsequently, fracture risk.

 The study goes on to point out the flaw in modern-day methods of osteoporosis diagnosis that focus solely on bone density:

 “…the present diagnostics based on the measurement of bone mineral density predict fractures only moderately.
 In addition to decreased bone mineral density, changes in bone quality could explain increased fragility related to osteoporosis.”1 (emphasis mine)

 Your Doctor Will Never Tell You This: Bone Quality is More Important than Bone Quantity

 The Medical Establishment is far, far behind in this regard.
 As mentioned earlier, the impetus behind osteoporosis drugs was and is to increase bone density, period.
 Quantity, or the number of densely-packed bone cells, is the ultimate goal.
 This approach completely disregards the importance of bone turnover, tensile strength, and overall quality of bone.

-From the get-go, the Save Our Bones Program offers the correct information:
+From the get-go, the Osteoporosis Reversal Program offers the correct information:

 “It makes sense to postulate that peak bone mass is not a true reflection of bone health and that attempting to accurately predict future fracture risk by mainly using bone density scores as an indicator may often lead to flawed conclusions.”